Research by Marjorie Gregson

 In 1875 Wasse was studying at the Manchester School of Art and, by the late 1870s, had exhibited work in London to good reviews.
 He received several prizes when he was studying at the Munich school of painting.
 After a short stint at the Royal Academy, Wasse returned to Munich, where he was entranced by southern Germany’s towns and landscapes and between 1875 and 1890 he travelled back and forth between Germany and England, running his own art school in London for a time.

 (this has appeared on the Antiques Road Show).
 Much of his earlier work depicted the poor working conditions of the Lancashire coal mines.
-From 1891-1895 he exhibited paintings with nature themes and mythological scenes such as, A Siren, Devotion and Poppies and Peonies.
+Between 1891 and 1895 he exhibited paintings with nature themes and mythological scenes such as, A Siren, Devotion and Poppies and Peonies.

 In 1895 he moved back Rothenburg, residing at Klingentorbastei, a modest dwelling just outside the town walls.
 He had been enthralled by the town’s medieval shapes and shadows during previous stays there.
 Now married to Rebecca Fanny Pittar, born in Brighton in 1869, he remained in Rothenburg until his death in 1930.